 The EPDP Team should track any ongoing discussions as they relate to GDPR and its applicability in the ICANN context and potential impact on the Temporary Specification.
 It may also wish to consider forming sub-groups to work on issues or sub-topics in order to streamline its work and discussions.

 The ICANN Board is required to reconfirm the Temporary Specification every 90 days from their adoption of the Temporary Specification on 17 May 2018, for a period of no more than 12 months or upon the confirmation, or not, of the Temporary Specification as consensus policy--whichever event comes first.
-In the event that the ICANN Board, amends the Temporary Specification as part of the confirmation process, the EPDP Work Team will review the Charter for continued applicability.
+In the event that the ICANN Board amends the Temporary Specification as part of the confirmation process, the EPDP Work Team will review the Charter for continued applicability.
 In the event that the EPDP Work Team determines that the Charter requires amendment, the Chair of the EPDP Work Team will inform the GNSO Council of the recommended changes to the Charter and any impact on the timeline.
 Where the impact is considered substantive and expected to compromise the ability of the EPDP Work Team to meet published timelines the GNSO Council will discuss with the ICANN Board with a view to determining possible solutions for continuing the work.

 For purposes of this EPDP, the EPDP Team is not expected to consider the following issues, although information in relation to these issues could inform deliberations: